Enalean/tuleap-documentation-en/languages/en/deploy.rst

 =============================== ======== ================= ====================================================================================
 What                            When     Status            As platform administrator, what should I do ?
 =============================== ======== ================= ====================================================================================
+Chrome & Edge < 127             Q2 2025  End of support    Ensure your users have an up-to-date browser.
+Firefox < 128                   Q2 2025  End of support    Ensure your users have an up-to-date browser.
 RHEL / CentOS 7                 Q2 2024  End of support    Switch to RHEL 9 / RockyLinux 9 / AlmaLinux 9
 MySQL 5.7                       Q4 2023  End of support    :ref:`Switch to MySQL 8 <mysql80_upgrade>`
 Mailman & ForumML plugins       Q3 2023  Removed           Tuleap will no longer provide the feature.
 Administrators should look for another tool to distribute emails.